wikipathways/pvjs/README.md

 ```

 ## Setting dimensions
-In all usage methods, it is advisable to wrap the Pvjs diagram in a container with predefined width and height.
+It is advisable to wrap the Pvjs diagram in a container with predefined width and height.
 Pvjs will then fill this container.
+This holds true for React and the custom element.

 ```html
 <!--Example with the HTML custom element-->